 Assessments also stimulated controlled motivation through creating a sense of competition or out of fear of failure or poor performance.
 Peer assessment led to comparisons with peers,42 fear of receiving low marks (if they did not contribute),29 and motivated them to learn.
-Wanting to know what their peers thought of their work, prompted them to reread their work in light of the peer feedback.42 Students studied harder for the reward of extra credits27 and out of fear of getting lower grades, failing,^{26,29} or performing poorly.30 Competition motivated students to prepare for assessments.^{26,31} Students studied hard for collaborative tests to avoid disappointing fellow students; this strengthened their confidence and made them excel.44

-Assessments stimulated controlled motivation resulting in encouragement of surface and strategic learning.
-Focus on factual knowledge in assessments and controlled motivation led to surface learning.27 Students who learned by rote memorization and regurgitated the material without understanding it during examinations tended to fare better on certain assessments.26 When traditional grading was employed, students valued the assessment on the basis of the weight it carried for the overall grade.
-This influenced their engagement with the topic and the learning objectives.34 Choosing what to study was based on previous examination questions rather than on the knowledge essential for practice.28 When possible, students were inclined to pick easier assessment activities to fare better.26 High-stakes assessments encouraged a surface learning approach, while other assessment types encouraged a deep learning approach owing to the lower stakes.26 Making certain assessment types (like entrustable professional activities [EPAs]) high stakes may give rise to strategic learning behavior among students.33 Individual perceptions about assessments gave rise to different behaviors (e.g., some students perceived generating ideas, in an active learning-based-assessment, as a competitive process, while others perceived it as an opportunity for reflection40).
+Wanting to know what their peers thought of their work prompted them to reread their work in light of the peer feedback.
+Students studied harder for the reward of extra credits and out of fear of getting lower grades, failing, or performing poorly.
+Competition motivated students to prepare for assessments.26,31 Students studied hard for collaborative tests to avoid disappointing fellow students; this strengthened their confidence and made them excel.44 and controlled motivation led to surface learning.
+Students who learned by rote memorization and regurgitated the material without understanding it during examinations tended to fare better on certain assessments.26 When traditional grading was employed, students valued the assessment on the basis of the weight it carried for the overall grade.
+This influenced their engagement with the topic and the learning objectives.34 Choosing what to study was based on previous examination questions rather than on the knowledge essential for practice.28 When possible, students were inclined to pick easier assessment activities to fare better.26 High-stakes assessments encouraged a surface learning approach, while other assessment types encouraged a deep learning approach owing to the lower stakes.26 Making certain assessment types (like entrustable professional activities [EPAs]) high stakes may give rise to strategic learning behavior among students.33